Let’s Talk About Fascism, Republicans, And The US Not Becoming A Fascist State

 It’s not just that the states will be legally and culturally different, it’s that red states have been encouraged to separate themselves from blue states, while being wholly dependent on the tax revenue of these states.
 But, if the GOP has its way, most of its tax cuts will paradoxically head to blue states, while red states starve.
 So, what happens when red states come to us, hat in hand, pleading for the money to not have its elderly die in the streets and its bridges from collapsing?

 Good question.
-These are states that have spent years, and electing politicians, alienating themselves from their fellow Americans, screaming obscenities at them, passing state laws and even now, in 2016, electing a President specifically to spite them.
-All of this, though, has been built on the idea that Democratic voters will not simply shrug, in the face of having been told to go fuck themselves for decades, and say, “Well, hey buddy… fuck you too.”
+These are states that have spent years electing politicians who whine about “elites,” alienating themselves from their fellow Americans, screaming obscenities at them, passing state laws and even now, in 2016, electing a President specifically to spite them.
+All of this, though, has been built on the idea that Democratic voters will not simply shrug, in the face of having been told to go fuck themselves for decades, and say, “Well, hey buddy… fuck you too.

 And what would the red states’ response be?
 To scramble the military they don’t pay for and increasingly consists of the ethnic groups they revile?
 To cut off the federal tax revenue they’re negative on?
 To stop trading with blue states that don’t want what they have to sell anyway?
 To shut down the factories they’ll be increasingly unlikely to be employed at?